DSC_0218-006.JPG

 A Winter Visit to Akureyri - the Capital of North Iceland

-This is my 300th travel-blog on Guide to Iceland and I wanted to dedicate it to something special.
-I have been writing for more than 10 years now and was pondering on what to write about.
-In the meantime, I decided to join my husband on a work trip up north to Akureyri, the capital city of North Iceland.
-It was mid-March and I don't usually travel in the wintertime, I use the winter months for reading and writing.
-But I don't regret accompanying him as during our 5 days up north I felt like I had entered a fairytale world - Winter Wonderland.
-And now I was in no doubt of what I wanted to wri
+This is my 300th travel blog on Guide to Iceland, and I wanted to dedicate it to something special.
+I have been writing for more than 10 years now, and was pondering what to write about.
+In the meantime, I decided to join my husband on a work trip to Akureyri, the capital of North Iceland.
+It was mid-March, and I don't usually travel in the wintertime; I use the winter months for reading and writing.
+But I don't regret accompanying him, as during our 5 days up north, I felt like I had entered a fairytale world - Winter Wonderland.
+And now I was in no doubt of what I wanted to write about :)

 Regína Hrönn Ragnarsdóttir